 How do you handle failure?

-In this article I have outlined some core principles for mastering your personality.
+In this article I have outlined the core principles of mastering your personality.
 However, it takes time and work to truly understand how your personality influences your actions.
-So if you need help in mastering your personality, then book a mentoring session and we can work on establishing your needs.
+So if you need help in mastering your personality, then register for our FREE online course, or download our FREE e-book.